 Enrollment and Participation

-During the first fall semester, all Gator Engineering at State College of Florida students are SCF students taking SCF courses.
+During the first fall semester, all Gator Engineering at Santa Fe students are SF students taking SF courses.

 Contingent upon meeting the critical tracking course requirements for the program, students are admitted to UF after the first fall semester.
 The critical tracking course requirements for the program are a 2.0 cumulative GPA, a 2.5 critical tracking GPA, and a minimum grade of C or better in all critical tracking courses based on a maximum of two attempts including withdrawals.
 GPAs are calculated based on the UF grading scale.
 The critical tracking courses for each major can be found in the current UF Undergraduate Catalog.

-Students who do not meet the minimum critical tracking course requirements at the end of the first fall semester remain as SCF students and are closely guided by their academic advisor to ensure proper registration and use of available academic resources.
-Students remain a part of the Gator Engineering at State College of Florida program and are re-evaluated at the end of the following spring semester.
+Students who do not meet the minimum critical tracking course requirements at the end of the first fall semester remain as SF students and are closely guided by their academic advisor to ensure proper registration and use of available academic resources.
+Students remain a part of the Gator Engineering at Santa Fe program and are re-evaluated at the end of the following spring semester.

-During the first spring semester, all students in the program will take the online UF Fundamentals of the New Engineer course taught by a UF faculty member.
-Once students begin taking both UF and SCF courses, they will have a bill for tuition and fees from both schools.
-Students will pay SCF tuition and fees for SCF courses and UF tuition and fees for UF courses.
+During the first spring semester, all students in the program will take the UF Engineering Design and Programming course taught at SF by a UF faculty member in the newly renovated and redesigned Gator Engineering Design Den.
+This course provides opportunities for students to not only learn fundamentals of engineering design and programming, but, more importantly, to actually design, build, and test, to be introduced to their chosen fields of engineering study, and to have fun!
+Once students begin taking both UF and SF courses, they will have a bill for tuition and fees from both schools.
+Students will pay SF tuition and fees for SF courses and UF tuition and fees for UF courses.

-All Gator Engineering at State College of Florida students are required to complete the A.A. degree from SCF.
-Most students complete all A.A. degree requirements while at UF, and the credits earned at UF towards this degree are reverse transferred to State College of Florida for degree completion and certification.
+All Gator Engineering at Santa Fe students are required to complete the A.A. degree.
+Most students complete all A.A. degree requirements while at UF, and the credits earned at UF towards this degree are reverse transferred to SF for degree completion and certification.

-Students in the Gator Engineering at State College of Florida program have access to UF student resources, and are encouraged to participate in activities linking them to prospective employers and internship opportunities, research opportunities at UF, and study abroad opportunities.
+Students in the Gator Engineering at Santa Fe program have access to UF student resources, and are encouraged to participate in activities linking them to prospective employers and internship opportunities, research opportunities at UF, and study abroad opportunities.

-- Internships: University of Florida Career Resource Center
+- Internships: University of Florida Career Connections Center

 - Undergraduate research: University of Florida Center for Undergraduate Research